bonny/WordPress-Simple-History/code.md

 - `phpcs.xml.dist` is the config used.

-- `phpcs` to lint while editing.
-Lots of code is old but working but was written before my editor had nice linting, so much of the code does not lint.
-This will be fixed.
-  `$ vendor/bin/phpcs phpcs` to lint PHP from command line
+- `$ vendor/bin/phpcs` to lint PHP from command line after editing.

 - Formatting:
   `$ vendor/bin/phpcs phpcbf` to fix (write to disk) errors and warning.